srobinson/a11y-tutorials/src/accordion/accordion.md

-# Accessible Tabs
+# Accessible Accordion

-The following is intended to be read alongside the [GEL Tabs page](http://www.bbc.co.uk/gel/guidelines/tabs#orb-footer).
+The following is intended to be read alongside the [GEL Accordion page](https://www.bbc.co.uk/gel/guidelines/accordion).
 In fact, you should probably read that one first.
 Here, we'll just cover the technical requirements to make tab interfaces as accessible as possible.

 The implementation to come is: